mortezamg63/Notes-in-tensorflow/README.md

 ```

  In case of setting NUM_PARALLEL_CONVS to 8, output of print(out.shape) is (1,8,24,24,1).
-Also if I set BATCH_SIZE too 10, the output of print(out.shape) is (10,8, 24, 24, 1).
+Also if I set BATCH_SIZE to 10, the output of print(out.shape) is (10,8, 24, 24, 1).
 It is clear that everything is true.
 It seems that based on number of parallel layers and batch_size nothing is wrong and everything comes true.

  In most papers this method is used to extract invariant transformations.
 But, element-wise max operation from output feature maps in the parallel layer is used to send final feature map and feed to next layers.
 For this purpose tf.reduce_max function with axis same as tf.stack must be used.
 So the parallel_layer function must be changed as following: